 As impressive as the Tesla is, its range, relatively lengthy charge times, and reduced cold-weather range are still limitations.
 For longer jaunts, you'll have to plan when and where to charge and how to spend your time during those sessions.

 Unlike most luxury cars, which are introduced fully realized, the Model S has been a continuous work in progress.
 Current owners, and future buyers, will benefit from frequent over-the-air updates.
-In the past, these updates have added traffic-based navigation, location-based air suspension adjustments, calendar syncing and added capabilities to the Autopilot suite of advanced convenience features.
+In the past, these updates have added traffic-based navigation, location-based air suspension adjustments, calendar syncing and added capabilities to the Autopilot functions.
+In our tests, we found that Tesla's Autopilot can add convenience but could potentially lull drivers into complacency.

 Compared to the established luxury brands, the Tesla's interior fit and finish isn't in the same league as that of Audi, BMW, and Mercedes-Benz.
 The Model S's rear seat isn't as accommodating and access is rather tight.
 Rear three-quarter visibility is wanting.